Kluck911/PetFriends_API_Test/README.md

 # Introduction

-This folder contains functional tests for the pets site: https://petfriends.skillfactory.ru/
+The tests folder contains some tests for the pets site: https://petfriends.skillfactory.ru/

 All tests were created within the educational project and can be improved.